EiffelWebFramework/EWF/Projects.md

   - ...
 * This is not specific to EWF, but it will be very useful in website context

-## Wikitext, markdown parser and renderer
+## library: Wikitext, markdown parser and renderer
 * _Suggested by **Jocelyn**_
 * Support reading of wikitext, and markdown, and provide HTML rendering
 * extension: render wikitext and markdown into Vision2 widget (not related to EWF, but could be useful to build editor)

-## Web component to build HTML5 widget
+## library: Web component to build HTML5 widget
 * _Suggested by **Jocelyn**_
 * Build set of Eiffel component to ease development of websites
   - table widget (with sorting ...)